-Acupuncture is an ideal modality in treating pregnant women.
+Acupuncture is a great modality to help pregnant women.
 It offers a drug free alternative to a number of problems that can arise during pregnancy and childbirth.
 At Ora Acupuncture we are committed to helping your pregnancy be as smooth and untroubled as possible.

 There are many physiological changes that occur during pregnancy, acupuncture can help with transitioning through these changes and address many of the challenges that may arise with each trimester.
 Treatments can also include, ear seeds, moxa, cupping and dietary and supplement advice.

-Acupuncture is highly effective in relieveing moderate to severe nausea and vomiting.
+Acupuncture is highly effective in relieving moderate to severe nausea and vomiting.
+Treatments involves diet and lifestyle advice.

 Due to the relaxing effect of hormones created in pregnancy and the ever expanding uterus heartburn can range from mild discomfort through to pain and vomiting.
 Chinese medical theory believe this rising of acid is due to rebellios Qi.
 Acupucnture is effective in relieving the symptoms of heartburn.